Acquired

 Santal Oud

 Thomson Carter Santal Oud is an Eau de Parfum launched in 2023.
-The fragrance opens with Saffron, settles into a heart of Oud, and dries down to a base of Sandalwood.
+Santal Oud opens with Saffron, settles into a heart of Oud, and dries down to a base of Sandalwood.
+Thomson Carter's Santal Oud carries an Acquired verdict, a oud-led wear.

 Thomson Carter's powerhouse - a three-note Middle Eastern study by an uncredited perfumer that pairs saffron's medicinal lift with oud's resinous depth over a sandalwood-creamy close.
 Marketed unisex but wears noticeably masculine on most skins; community reviewers compare it to the 70s/80s woody-oriental tradition rebuilt for a modern audience.